csev/dj4e/assn/dj4e_load.md

 The data is a simplified extraction of the <a href="https://whc.unesco.org/en/list/" tatget="_blank">UNESCO World Heritage Sites</a> registry.
-The un-normalized data is provided as both a spreadsheet and a CSF file:
+The un-normalized data is provided as both a spreadsheet and a CSV file:

 <a href="dj4e_load/whc-sites-2018-clean.csv" target="_blank">CSV Version</a>